Snowboard Park & Pipe Coach

 I hope to spread and share my joy for snowboarding while encourage the growth of courage and confidence in our athletes here at SSCV.
 I look forward to growing my self and furthering my careers an a freestyle snowboard coach here as SSCV.

-Snowboard & Freeski Human Performance Coordinator and Snowboard Park & Pipe Coach
+Snowboard & Freeski Strength & Conditioning Coach and Snowboard Park & Pipe Coach

 His goal has always been to mold athletes into great snowboarders, but use the sport to cultivate a program that molds his kids into greater people.
 Andy holds a AASI Level 1 certification and a USASA Level 200 certification.